alex-greff/personal-website-v1-v2/content/projects/Logic 2010/description.md

 # The Site

 The website is a static HTML site using Bootstrap for layout and components.
-A pseudo data-set was populated into the site in order to give a more finished appearance.
+A pseudo data-set was populated into the site in order to give a more user-expected appearance.